 Use this form to establish service agreements with non-University organizations/individuals.

-Requests for assistance from PIs of qualifying multi-investigator proposals must be submitted at least one month prior to the full proposal submission date and will be accepted based on Proposal Development staff capacity in relation to submission deadlines.
+Requests for proposal development writing assistance must be submitted at least one month prior to the full proposal submission date and will be accepted based on Proposal Development staff capacity in relation to submission deadlines.
 PIs are encouraged to request assistance immediately upon targeting a solicitation in order to determine whether proposal development staff assistance will be available.
-In addition, if your proposal is multi-investigator, you may qualify for assisance from our specialized Complex Proposal Development team.

 Administrators in OSP manage post-award accounting for grants and contracts.
 Duties include invoicing, monitoring account compliance, and preparing financial reports (i.e., Quarterly and Final Reports, Patent Reports, Property Reports, Final Release, etc.) Copies of all required technical reports, per the terms and conditions of the award, must be submitted to the sponsor and OSP by the date specified in the award agreement.